Comprehensive palliative and supportive care

 A comprehensive palliative care plan should consider:

 - Pain management, including careful assessment of the cause of your pain.
 For instance, it is important to determine whether the pain is the result of your original tumor, new tumor growth, or past treatments.
-Most chordoma patients experience both Pain that results from the activation of sensory receptors even in the absence of injury or damage.
-It is one of the most common types of pain experienced by cancer patients. and Chronic pain caused by nerve damage., which should be correctly diagnosed and treated using pain management guidelines and specialized pain management techniques as needed.
+Most chordoma patients experience both somatic pain and neuropathic pain, which should be correctly diagnosed and treated using pain management guidelines and specialized pain management techniques as needed.
 Management of pain should be a critical part of every chordoma patient’s care plan.

 - Careful management of other symptoms such as nausea and vomiting, fatigue, breathing or swallowing difficulties, mobility issues, and loss of bowel, bladder, or sexual function.

 - Psychological support to help you cope with the emotional difficulties of chordoma.
 Anxiety and depression are common for many patients dealing with cancer and should be addressed.
-This can include Any type of psychosocial, emotional, or other support that includes the family as well as the patient. to help you and your family find ways that you can best support each other.
+This can include family-oriented support to help you and your family find ways that you can best support each other.

 - Assistance considering end-of-life decisions, such as the creation of advanced medical directives, as well as determining what type of home or other care setting will be best for you and your family that will ensure continuity of care.